k2view-academy/K2View-Academy/articles/19_Broadway/actors/09_MTable_actors.md

 ### How Do I Use MTable Actors?

 Each of the above MTable Actors receives an MTable name as an input parameter.
 An MTable name can be passed at run time, together with a map of keys & values, in order to perform the lookup.
-Alternatively, the MTable name, keys and the key's valid values can be set during the flow design time using the dedicated editors:
+Alternatively, the MTable name, keys and the keys' valid values can be set during the flow design time, using dedicated editors:

 1. Start from defining the MTable name in the Actor's input, either manually or via the editor: